opensearch-project/project-website/_posts/2023-11-28-how-to-create-custom-threat-detection-rules.md

 5. Complete **Selection_1** in the **Detection** section to define the criteria used for the rule.

-You can add multiple **Selections** with multiple Maps for the log fields. **Map** is a directory that contains key-value pairs. **Modifiers** transform values and lists or convert them into regular expressions.
-To learn more about the Sigma rule format, go to [documentation](https://github.com/SigmaHQ/sigma).
+You can add multiple **Selections** with multiple maps for the log fields. **Map** is a directory that contains key-value pairs. **Modifiers** transform values and lists or convert them into regular expressions.
+To learn more about the Sigma rule format, go to the [Sigma documentation](https://github.com/SigmaHQ/sigma).

 - Create a Map with **Key**: `UserID`, **Modifier**: `contains`, and **Value**: `<your organization domain name>`.
 - Create a Map with **Key**: `Recipient`, **Modifier**: `endswith`, and **List**: `<values that include the domains to be detected>`.